ferrer91/Eye-Exercise/README.md

-# Eye-Exercise
+# Eye Exercise

-## Description
+## Description:
-It was one my first homeworks.
-For made it I use a simple html and css files managed by one simple js function that make it all changes.
-It is about two eyes moving follow the cursor.
+In this project the mouse movement event is used to update the position of the "eye" element displayed on the page.
+The two eyes will follow the pointer througth the display with a syncronous movement.

-## Installation
+## How to run:
-You only need to open the index.html file on your browser.
+You only need to clone my repositorie, no need install any dependency extra, just open it in your browser and move the cursor througth the display.

-## Usage
-When the app is running, you must move the cursor througt the display and the eyes will follow it.

-## Contributing
-In the future, it must tu close the eyes when the mouse is clicked.

-## Credits
-I would like to thank my teachers and mentors for the knowledge they have passed on to me.
+## Road Map to the future:
+In the future I want to make that two eyes close when is click down and open when click up the mouse.

-## License
+## License:
-MIT License
+This projects was developed under MIT License: A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
+Licensed works, modifications, and larger works may be distributed under different terms and without source code.